natescode/natescode.com/content/blog/tailwind-debunking-the-debunkers.md

 Tell me how *you* would write the CSS for above?
 Yeah that's the problem, there are about 100 different ways to do it.
 With Tailwind there is ONE and it'll never have to be documented, copy-pasted or duplicated.
 There is zero maintenance.
 I haven't fought with CSS specificity for 5 years now!

+`tailwind-config-viewer` allows devs to see the auto-documented custom tailwind classes that are generated based on our config
+`tailwind` VS Code plugin automatically sorts tailwind classes AND shows which CSS they contain.

+Learning a VERY simple convention like `display-block` and `ml-5` margin left, is a small price to pay to not learn sass, mixins, BEM, manually document CSS etc. Remember, other devs will be looking at 10,000 lines of CSS in the future and wonder which css class to use when.

 ## Not a panacea